widelec-BB/NVM/README.md

 and converting them to *.srt format.

-NVM uses Grzegorz Kraszewski's libvstring library with some changes made by Filip "widelec" Maryjañski.
+NVM uses Grzegorz Kraszewski's libvstring library with some changes made by Filip "widelec" Maryjaï¿½ski.

+Icon created by Konrad "recedent" Czuba.

 What do you need:
 ----------------